 This means this headlamp is able to be submerged in water for some time.
-How much time depends what the manufacturer is stating.
+How much time depends on what the manufacturer is stating.
 They don’t state exactly.
-Trust it to be able to withstand at least 30 minutes in 1 meter deep water and still work fine afterward.
+Trust it to be able to withstand at least 30 minutes in 1-meter deep water and still work fine afterward.

 Shockproof?
-Can withstand 1.5 meter falls onto hard ground with no detrimental effects to functioning.
+Can withstand 1.5 meter falls onto the hard ground with no detrimental effects to functioning.

 H2R NOVA BATTERY LIFE and OPTIONS

 The H2R battery is lithium-ion and 3000 mAh in the 18650 battery format.
 This is rechargeable and is supposed to last about a year, with some fall-off of battery life probably around 80% still possible.
 You can buy extra OLight batteries for around $20 each.
 Olight recommends you DO NOT use CR123A batteries in place of one 18650.

 During a test, I selected the 2300 lumens beam.
 It stayed lit for about a minute then dropped down to 750 lumens.
 Then it lit back on unexpectedly to 2300 lumens for under a minute.
 Then back to 750.
 Then again, then again, and again – maybe 5 times?
 Total battery life during that test, just 95 minutes.

 Find compatible extra OLight batteries here >

 The H2R headlamp has one CREE LED bulb that puts out a diffuse spotlight beam that is good for many activities.
 It’s actually as ideal as it can get for having just one bulb.
 From 2 meters away, the beam spreads out about 1-meter diameter (in a circle).
 There are no harsh edges on the beam, it’s nicely blurred with the piece on the front of the unit acting as a diffuser.